dipree/github-markdown/README.md

 ```

 ### Admonition (Beta)
-There are three options to highlight a "Note" or "Warning".
+There are three options to highlight a "Note", "Important callout", or "Warning".

 > **Warning**
 > This is a beta feature.